Moarram/ping-and-ding/README.md

 ## Overview
-Ping and Ding has two main functionalities:
+Ping and Ding has two main tasks:
-1.  *Ping!* – Request an HTTP resource, log results
+1. Ping (request an HTTP resource)
-2.  *Ding!* - Notify if response doesn't meet expectations
+1. Ding (notify if response doesn't meet expectations)

-### Ping
-Specify targets to be requested in the `config.json` file, as well as criteria of the expected response, namely the status, headers, and response time.

-The script requests each resource and checks the response against the expected criteria, notifying if they are not met.

-### Ding
+The `config.json` file specifies targets: each being a resource to request with expected response attributes (status, headers, and response time).

-Notifications are sent through Slack using a web-hook.
+When a response doesn't meet expectations, a notification is sent through Slack using a web-hook.
 Here's an example message that you could see in your Slack channel:

 **Example RESPONSE_TIME Failure**<br>
 *Response took longer than 30ms*<br>